Flood Factor®Find frequently asked questions about Flood Factor, articles about the flood methodology and details on flood solutions.

 Answers to frequently asked questions regarding a property’s Heat Factor, the cost of heat, and health risks associated with increasing temperatures.

 Heat Factor is a free online tool created by the nonprofit First Street Foundation that makes it easy for Americans to find their property’s exposure to extreme heat events and understand how heat effects will change over time due to changes in the environment.
 As global temperatures rise at the fastest rates ever recorded, it's important to understand what factors contribute to heat risk.
-Use Risk Factor to find property-specific heat risk assessments for any U.S. address.
+Use Risk Factor to find property-specific heat risk assessments determined by our heat methodology for any U.S. address.

 What is Heat Factor?